rosechou/ultimate/trunk/source/WebBackend/README.md

 # Deploy
 Goto `trunk/source/BA_MavenParentUltimate` run `mvn clean install -P materialize`.
-After a successful build, goto `trunk/source/BA_MavenParentUltimate`.
+After a successful build, goto `trunk/source/BA_WebBackend`.
 The artifacts to run and configure the application are in `./target/products` (beside a copy of this README.md).

 Now you need to configure the application.

-# Configuration.
+# Configuration
-## Initial configuration.
+## Initial configuration
 First make a copy of the configuration files:

 * Copy `web.config.properties.dist` to `web.config.properties`